starpeace-project/starpeace-client-website/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Starpeace website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
+If you discover a security vulnerability within the STARPEACE website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
 All security vulnerabilities will be promptly addressed.

 ## Development